CroneKorkN/rbcm/README.md

 ### base capabilities

-The two built-in base capabilities `file` and `run` are neccessary to actually generate actions to be executed on the server.
+The base capabilities `file` and `run` are neccessary to actually generate actions to be executed on the server.

 ### file